Ethics and policy

 One of the most important responsibilities of editor is to exercise peer review fairly and wisely.
 Everyone involved in the process should be informed about their roles and expectations.
 MTR describes the detailed process from the initial submission to publication.
 It can be viewed under the "peer review process" sub-section.

-Misconduct and inappropriate behavior
+Misconduct and malpractice

 Publication decisions